OTHER SCHOLARSHIP INITIATIVES

 In addition to traditional scholarships, the Dane G. Hansen Foundation is working with other institutions to enable the residents of Northwest Kansas opportunities to receive or continue their education.
 Different from our regular scholarships, these opportunities are offered through partnerships with other educational institutions.

 Medical students who wish to pursue a practice in rural, Northwest Kansas may be eligible to receive renewable scholarship support for their medical education.
-The Hansen Foundation provides scholarship dollars to the Salina and Wichita campuses of the KU School of Medicine to support medical students who wish to practice in rural Northwest Kansas.
+The Hansen Foundation provides scholarship dollars to the Salina campus of the KU School of Medicine to support medical students who wish to practice in rural Northwest Kansas.
 Scholarships are awarded at the discretion of the dean.

 For more information, please contact:

 Dr. Robert Moser at 785-822-0402.

 Adults already living in Northwest Kansas who wish to improve their employment opportunities may be eligible for a Career Enhancement scholarship through NCK Tech at either the Beloit or Hays campus.
 A variety of degree programs are included in the scholarship.
 Special assistance may be available for students who need financial support in addition to tuition in order to attend school.
 Eligible students should be living in the Hansen Foundation’s 26-county service area and plan to remain in that area following completion of their degrees.